xt1/Help/Introduction/SQL Vs Objectified SQL/How to Insert.md

-Date: 2016-05-10
-SortOrder: 17
+<properties date="2016-05-10"
+SortOrder="17"
+/>

 Inserting data is a very important transaction in database handling.
 SuperOffice Objectified SQL has its own classes and methods written to handle this function, so that you do not need to worry about the underlying database when inserting data in to the database.
 The following example shows how to insert data in to the database using SuperOffice Objectified SQL.
 The relevant SQL query is given below.

 ```
 INSERT INTO CRM5.associate